 The longer side with the tape visible should face to the right.
-The tape will begin playing as soon as you insert it.
+If the radio is on, the tape will begin playing.
 If you hear nothing or hear a garbled sound, the tape may not be in squarely.
 Press EJECT to remove the tape and start over.
-If you want to insert a tape when the ignition is off, first press EJECT or RECALL.

-While the tape is playing, use the VOL, FADE, BAL, TREB, BASS and AUTO TONE controls just as you do for the radio.
+While the tape is playing, use the VOL, FADE, BAL, TREBLE, BASS and the graphic equalizer controls just as you do for the radio.
 Other controls may have different functions when a tape is inserted.
-The display will show the tape symbol and an arrow to show which side of the tape is playing.
+The display will show a cassette symbol and an arrow to show which side of the tape is playing.